Hypnosis is a natural phenomenon which can allow an individual to awaken his deep resources and

 Hypnosis is a modern and scientifically recognized approach.
 It is taught at university.

-This technique remains, however, linked to prejudices or received ideas, sometimes even fear.
+This technique remains, however, linked to prejudices or preconceived ideas, sometimes even fear.
 You may be familiar with stage hypnosis, which is the historical form of hypnosis.

 Modern hypnosis is a long way from stage hypnosis.
 Modern hypnosis is respectful: the hypnotized person remains conscious during the entire session, and completely free.
 You may have heard of doctors using this kind of hypnosis for pain management for example.